fac25/week-6_ASLP/README.md

 (After Lunch)

 - View Product from home page
-- Add to cart function 3rd attempt …
+- Add to cart function 3rd attempt … (Our Nemesis...🥲)

 ## Learn More